kevinmuscara/suicidal-ideation/README.md

-# suicidal-ideation
+# Binary Classification Model for Identifying Suicidal Ideation

-Binary Classification Model for Identifying Suicidal Ideation
+The dataset used for training this model is available [here](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch)